Peer Assessment

 16th September 2024, 10-11am

-(2) New IPAC workshop: A new version of the IPAC system is being released, it now fully sits within Moodle with no separate apps making it easier to use, but also it has added features that provide more information/facilities for the tutors.
-In this workshop we demonstrate the new version of the IPAC system and have hands-on on how to use it.
+2. New IPAC workshop: A new version of the IPAC system is being released and will fully sit within Moodle with no separate apps making it easier to use.
+It also has added features that provide more information/facilities for the tutors.
+In this workshop we demonstrate the new version of the IPAC system and use a hands-on approach on how to use it.

 4th June 2024, 11.15am-12.15pm (optional further consultation until 12.45pm)